 Prior to joining Grier, I was a Software Engineer at the Functional MRI Facility at the National Institutes of Health, where I helped develop Gadgetron, the open-source medical image reconstruction framework.
 I also helped create the ISMRM format for MRI datasets, including APIs for C/C++, Python, and MATLAB.
 My work resulted in a peer-reviewed publication in Magnetic Resonance in Medicine, as well as a popular open source implementation.

-In my spare time, I enjoy fun adventures with my awesome kids, tinkering with software projects, skateboarding and working out, making music, practicing Spanish, and many other fun side quests.
+I enjoy adventuring with my awesome kids, tinkering with software projects, skateboarding and exercise, making music, practicing Spanish, and many other fun side quests.